-Please rate how strongly you support or do not support the
+Please rate how strongly you support or do not support the existing scheme?
+The question relating to the proposed scheme appears separately further in the questionnaire.

-Please explain your answer to question 16, including any positive or negative impacts you scheme with that as proposed and explained in the consultation leaflet and outlined on our feel the temporary scheme has had on you:
+Please explain your answer to question 16, including any positive or negative impacts you feel the temporary scheme has had on you:

-Please rate the extent as to how much you agree or disagree with replacing the existing
+Please rate the extent as to how much you agree or disagree with replacing the existing scheme with that as proposed and explained in the consultation leaflet and outlined on our healthy neighbourhood website.